DivineOmega/uxdm/docs/destinations/XMLDestination.md

 ## Creating

-To create a new XML destination, you must provide it with the file path of XML file you wish to export data to, a `DOMDocument` object, an attached `DOMElement` which will contain your data rows, and (optionally) a name for element that will be created for each row.
+To create a new XML destination, you must provide it with the file path of the XML file you wish to export data to, a `DOMDocument` object, an attached `DOMElement` which will contain your data rows, and (optionally) a name for the element that will be created for each row.

-The following example creates a XML destination object, using a XML file called `users.xml` in the same directory.
+The following example creates an XML destination object, using an XML file called `users.xml` in the same directory.

 ```php
 $xmlFile = __DIR__.'/users.xml';